 The toughest surfers in Finland are familiar with the roaring waves of Yyteri and Mäntyluoto.
 In addition to breeze surfing weather, you can experience magnificent autumn storms and a touch of sailor romance in Mäntyluoto.
 The blocks of wooden buildings in the area extrude the spirit of the first decades of the last century.
 Mäntyluoto is also one of Pori’s external harbours, and it is located about 20 kilometres from the city centre.

-You can access the beautiful lighthouse island of Kallo from Mäntyluoto via an embankment road and have a cup of coffee at the exquisite cafeteria Kallon Valo.
+You can access the beautiful lighthouse island of Kallo from Mäntyluoto via an embankment road and maybe have a cup of coffee.
 The Kallo harbour lighthouse and its rocky shores are popular destinations.
 Kallo houses the Pori coast guard and a pilot station, among other things.
 The island’s yacht club, Segelföreningen i Björneborg BSF, is the oldest sports club in Finland.

 There is a magnificent beach for dogs in Mäntyluoto, approximately 450 metres long.
 You can keep your dogs off the leash here, but they must be under the owner’s control.